 In the wild, chinchillas mostly eat grasses and other vegetation.
 They are similar to rabbits in this manner.
 They may occasionally eat an insect, but this is usually an opportunistic eating pattern.
 If a bug happens to be in front of them, they will eat it.
 However, they won’t go out and search for them.

-While in captivity, the easiest way to mirror this diet is by providing plenty of hay.
+For a pet chinchilla, the easiest way to mirror this diet is by providing them with plenty of hay.
 The hay also wears their teeth down, which is important for their overall health.
-They can also be provided with a few safe veggies and fruits for some extra nutrition.
-Pellets should be provided, as they are fortified with nutrients as well.
+They can also be given a few safe veggies and fruits for extra nutrition.
+Species-specific pellets should be provided, as these are fortified with valuable nutrients.

 Featured Image Credit: Lyona, Shutterstock